-On this tour combo, you will take in two separate tours over five days, thus ensuring that you maximise your precious time in the country.
-After first checking out the world famous Golden Circle route, you will explore the many wonderful attractions along the South Coast, over a span of 3 days.
+You will take in two separate tours over five days, thus ensuring that you maximise your precious time in the country.
+After first checking out the world-famous Golden Circle route, you will explore the many wonderful attractions along the South Coast, over a span of 3 days.

-These include the waterfalls, Seljalandsfoss and Skógafoss, black sand beach Reynisfjara and the crown jewel of Iceland, Jökulsárlón glacier lagoon.
+These include the waterfalls Seljalandsfoss and Skógafoss, black sand beach Reynisfjara and the crown jewel of Iceland, the Jökulsárlón glacier lagoon.
 You will also get to hike up Sólheimajökull glacier for a fantastic panoramic view of the surrounding landscape, as well as visit a natural ice cave inside Vatnajökull glacier.

-The second part of this tour combo takes you by minibus to the sublime Snæfellsnes Peninsula, a region forever overlooked by the mighty glacier volcano Snæfellsjökull.
+The second part of this tour bundle takes you by minibus to West Iceland, home to many natural and cultural landmarks, and the sublime Snæfellsnes Peninsula, a region forever overlooked by the mighty glacier and volcano Snæfellsjökull.
 During your excursion, you will see a multitude of waterfalls, volcanoes, glaciers and geothermal springs, as well as gorgeous stretches of coastline.

 The natural splendour of the Snæfellsnes Peninsula is untouched and lacking in light pollution, meaning that if the night sky is clear, you should be able to see the celestial display of the Aurora Borealis.
 You will finish your tour with a return journey to Reykjavík.